Do You Really Need Aerobics? Rethinking The Need For Cardio

 It goes without saying that if everyone who ever ventured out regularly for a run or frequented a cardio machine was able to lose weight and keep it off that we would have had a simple solution to our growing obesity problems several decades ago, (as well as an influx of six pack sporting magazine cover models.)
 We all know this not to be the case and many recent studies affirm what so many have learned the hard way, namely that cardio is a poor method of weight management.
 One study published in the British Journal of Sports Medicine tracked the results of 58 sedentary overweight/obese men and women who participated in a 12 week course of supervised aerobic exercise.
 The results were positive in terms of increased endurance and decreased systolic and diastolic pressure but not at all glowing in terms of weight loss.
 The mean weight loss was only a bit over seven pounds in three months, with most of the group losing barely half of that amount.

 The amount of calories burned during aerobic exercise is not as much as we would think as well.
-Consider the fact that to lose a pound of fat you need to burn 3,500 kcal- which may not sound like much, but to lose 1 lb of fat a 190 lb man would have to run a full mile marathon.
-A 155 lb woman would have to run even further and at a pretty fast pace which shows just how extreme the amount of aerobics you need in order to lose weight.
+Consider the fact that to lose a pound of fat you need to burn 3,500 kcal- which may not sound like much, but to lose 1 lb of fat a 190 lb man would have to run a full 26 mile marathon.
+To lose 5 lbs he would have to run 5 marathons and a 155 lb woman would have to run even further at a pretty fast pace!
+Which shows just how extreme the amount of aerobics you need in order to lose weight.
 At the far end of the spectrum, endurance athletes and those who devote an enormous amount of time to very long workouts can keep their body weight down, but they won’t sport the well muscled and chiseled physiques that most hold as today’s Holy Grail, and they will gain a significant amount of weight if they ever stop.
-Which is often the case with endurance athletes who come to me after either injury or lack of time prevents them from long distance training and they find it difficult to almost impossible to maintain a low body fat as a result.
+Which is often the case with endurance athletes who come to me after they stop training when either injury or lack of time prevents them from long distance training and they find it difficult to almost impossible to maintain a low body fat percentage.

 In terms of fat burning, new research has continued to show that short high intensity, anaerobic type exercise do far more to reduce body fat than conventional aerobic exercise.
 A study done at Laval University investigated the impact of aerobics versus high intensity anaerobic exercises on body fat using young adults and the findings were quite eye opening.
 Participants took part in either a 20 week endurance training regime of sustained aerobics or a 15 week high intensity intermittent training protocol.
 Despite the fact that participants doing the aerobic exercises expended over twice as much energy as the anaerobic group- (120.4 MJ as opposed to 57.9 MJ), those in the anaerobic group lost significantly more body fat than the cardio exercise group.
 When corrected for the energy cost of training, the decrease in the sum of six skinfold tests induced by the anaerobic exercise was impressively nine times greater than that of the aerobic group.